 Log in to the Azure portal

-Create a SQL server logical server
+Create a blank SQL database

-Click the New button found on the upper left-hand corner of the Azure portal.
+Click Create a resource in the upper left-hand corner of the Azure portal.

-Setting Suggested value Description Server name Enter any globally unique name For valid server names, see Naming rules and restrictions.
-Server admin login Enter any valid name For valid login names, see Database Identifiers.
-Password Enter any valid password Your password must have at least 8 characters and must contain characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
-Subscription Select a subscription For details about your subscriptions, see Subscriptions.
-Resource group Choose an existing resource group or create a new group, such as myResourceGroup For valid resource group names, see Naming rules and restrictions.
-Location Enter any valid location for the new server For information about regions, see Azure Regions.
+Setting Suggested value Description Server name Any globally unique name For valid server names, see Naming rules and restrictions.
+Server admin login Any valid name For valid login names, see Database Identifiers.
+Password Any valid password Your password must have at least eight characters and must contain characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
+Location Any valid location For information about regions, see Azure Regions.

 Create a server-level firewall rule

 The SQL Database service creates a firewall at the server-level that prevents external applications and tools from connecting to the server or any databases on the server unless a firewall rule is created to open the firewall for specific IP addresses.
-Follow these steps to create a SQL Database server-level firewall rule for the IP address of the computer from which you are running the SQLPackage command-line utility.
-This enables SQLPackage to connect to the SQL serverDatabase logical server through the Azure SQL Database firewall for your IP address only.
+Follow these steps to create a SQL Database server-level firewall rule for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.